 Located in Munich, Germany.
 Speaks German, English, French, and Spanish.

 Brian Rinaldi is the developer content manager at Telerik, where he runs the Telerik Developer Network.
 Brian is also the founder of the very popular web and mobile developer site Flippin’ Awesome.
-He writes regularly and also tweets the best articles, tutorials and new projects he finds from @remotesynth and coedits Mobile Web Weekly.
+He writes regularly and tweets the best articles, tutorials, and new projects he finds from @remotesynth and coedits Mobile Web Weekly.

 Greg is a fearless web warrior, fighting for browser and website progress.
 While training at the University of Illinois in Urbana-Champaign, he published articles with the Opera Web Standards Curriculum.
 Subsequently, he went on to battle alongside many different web companies, including Amazon, Yahoo, and Google.
 His current alliance is with YouTube, where he spearheads the movement for HTML5 video capabilities.